javierbrea/narval/README.md

 #### Commands languages

-Inside Docker, commands are executed using `sh`, so you can define the language of your choice in your scripts using the correspondant [shebang][shebang-url] (the availability of the interpreter will depend of your docker base image, of course)
+Inside Docker, commands are executed using `sh -c`, so you can define the language of your choice in your scripts using the correspondant [shebang][shebang-url] (the availability of the interpreter will depend of your docker base image, of course)

 ```bash
 #!/usr/bin/env bash